uwx/atpg/README.md

 A [GIN](https://www.postgresql.org/docs/current/gin.html) index is placed on the contents of the `record` column so that JSON path queries on it are faster.

 The `readonly_user` has a query timeout of 250ms to prevent DoS.

+## Public Instance

+A best-effort instance is hosted at `postgres://readonly_user:readonly_password@132.145.199.149:5432/atpg`.
+If this gets DoSed it will probably be turned offline.